o3de/community/guides/deprecation.md

 ### System/Feature Deprecation - Initial Steps

-- Create an RFC in the appropriate sig (e.g. [sig-content](https://github.com/o3de/sig-content), [sig-simulation](https://github.com/o3de/sig-simulation)) to notify the community of the system to be deprecated
+1. Create an RFC in the appropriate sig (e.g. [sig-content](https://github.com/o3de/sig-content), [sig-simulation](https://github.com/o3de/sig-simulation)) to notify the community of the system to be deprecated
   - Include why it's being removed and identify alternatives if customers depend on 'X' feature
   - As part of the RFC determine a deprecation schedule
   - Add who (e.g. sig responsible) to contact
-    - Add an announcement to the Discord Impactful Change or relevant sig channel (when publishing the RFC and when it is either approved or rejected)
+2. Add an announcement to the Discord Impactful Change or relevant sig channel (when publishing the RFC and when it is either approved or rejected)
   - Note: If you do not have permissions for this, please contact the sig your deprecation applies to and someone will post the impactful change announcement on your behalf
   - Include an announcement at initial proposal time and at the time of removal
-    - Deprecations should form part of the release notes and be highlighted in a features documentation
+3. Create a GitHub issue with the title *"Deprecate \<Feature/System Name\>"*
-      - To support this, please create a GitHub issue with title *"Deprecate \<Feature/System Name\>"*
+  - Doing this will help ensure that the deprecation becomes part of the next set of release notes, and is highlighted in the feature documentation
-      - Add the `"kind/deprecation"` label
+  - In the GitHub issue, add the `"kind/deprecation"` label
   - In the description, add a preliminary release note (what do you want to say to the customer about this change)
-      - (if available) Add a milestone label for which release this deprecation will be part of
+  - (If available) Add a milestone label corresponding to the release that this deprecation will be part of

 ## Philosophy